nking-1/logback-android-ui/README.md

     <newRule pattern="configuration/appender" actionClass="edu.vu.isis.logger.lib.AppenderStoreAction"/>

 This will allow LAUI-Lib to keep track of your appenders and make them available to LAUI.
-This tag should be added inside of your <configuration> tag.
+This tag should be a child of your &lt;configuration> tag.
 You can still use LAUI if you do not add this to your configuration file.
 Here is an example of a properly written configuration file:

     <configuration>